A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \paragraph{Trajectory visualization}

 So far, the simulation has been mostly monitored through the analysis of thermodynamic information.
 To better follow the evolution of the system and visualize the trajectories of the atoms, let us use the \lmpcmd{dump image} command to create snapshot images during the simulation.
 We have already explored the \guicmd{Image Viewer} window.
 Open it again and adjust the visualization to your liking using the available buttons.
 Now you can copy the commands used to create this visualization to the clipboard by either using the \guicmd{Ctrl-D} keyboard shortcut or selecting \guicmd{Copy dump image command} from the \guicmd{File} menu.
-This text can be pasted into the into the \lmpcmd{Visualization} section of \lmpcmd{PART B} of the \flecmd{initial.lmp} file.
+This text can be pasted into the into the \lmpcmd{Monitoring} section of \lmpcmd{PART B} of the \flecmd{initial.lmp} file.
 This may look like the following:

-This command tells LAMMPS to generate NetPBM format images every 100 steps.
+The `$\&$' characters at the end are used to extend the commands across multiple lines.
+These two commands tell LAMMPS to generate NetPBM format images every 100 steps.
 The two \lmpcmd{type} keywords are for \lmpcmd{color} and \lmpcmd{diameter}, respectively.
 Run the \flecmd{initial.lmp} using LAMMPS again, and a new window named \guicmd{Slide Show} will pop up.
 It will show each image created by the \lmpcmd{dump image} as it is created.
 After the simulation is finished (or stopped), the slideshow viewer allows you to animate the trajectory by cycling through the images.
 The window also allows you to export the animation to a movie (provided the FFMpeg program is installed) and to bulk delete those image files.

 The rendering of the system can be further adjusted using the many options of the \lmpcmd{dump image} command.
 For instance, the value for the \lmpcmd{shiny} keyword is used to adjust the shininess of the atoms, the \lmpcmd{box} keyword adds or removes a representation of the box, and the \lmpcmd{view} and \lmpcmd{zoom} keywords adjust the camera (and so on).